hermangroup/docs/masternodes/understanding.rst

 - A little time and (heart): Masternodes used to require complex setup, but tools such as historiaman now greatly simplify the process.

-In addition to the 5000 Historia held in collateral, masternodes also have minimum hardware requirements.
+In addition to the 5000 HTA held in collateral, masternodes also have minimum hardware requirements.
 As of version v0.17.0.0, these requirements are as follows: